trallen09/team_centennial_park/README.md

 Dataset only included Zillow housing prices which may have not been complete.

-Model was determined on 5 variable.
-There are other variables that could effect housing prices including square footage, land size, and other common housing features.
+Model was determined on 2 features and a city that changed the data going into the model.
+There are other variables that could affect housing prices including square footage, land size, and other common housing features.